Debra Neil-Fisher

 Debra C. Neil-Fisher (born May 12, 1958) is an American film editor.
 She has worked on several major films, including the Hangover series of movies.

 Life and career

 Neil-Fisher was born in Los Angeles.
 She grew up in the San Fernando Valley and studied at the girls' school Argyll Academy until 1976, where a film course was offered that aroused her early interest in film.
 After her graduation in 1980, at the age of 21, she went back to her father and helped him in his dental practice.
-And although many of his patients worked in film business, no one could help them get there.
+And, although many of his patients worked in film business, no one could help her get there.
 It was only through a few of her acquaintances that she could make contact with a producer who offered her an assistant in an editing studio.
 After she accepted this, her first job was with a Rich Little spot for one of his Las Vegas shows.
 After one year, she left the company again.